aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 )
 ```

-- Fetching Data from PostgreSQL:
+- Fetching data from PostgreSQL:

-Data from the `wikipedia_articles` table is fetched into a Pandas DataFrame using SQL queries.
-This data will be used to load embeddings into the *PGVector* collection.
-This step in not so efficient, since we are going to fetch all the data from the `wikipedia_articles` in memory...
+Data from the `wikipedia_articles` table is fetched into a Pandas DataFrame.
+This data will be loaded into the *PGVector* collection.
+This step in not so efficient, since we are fetchign all the data from the `wikipedia_articles` into pandas...

 ```python
 %%time